obruck/hematoscope/_members/minka-nordstrom.md

 #  twitter: felixcited
 ---

-Minka is an undergrad student from Metropolia University of Applied Sciences working on her Master's thesis on acute promyelocyte leukemia detection and classification from bone marrow smears.
-She is working together with Stas.
+Minka is an undergrad student from Metropolia University of Applied Sciences working on her Master's thesis on acute promyelocytic leukemia detection and classification from bone marrow smears.